textpattern/textpattern.github.io/tags/if-category.md

 @article@ is this an article category list?
 @image@ is this an image category list?
 @file@ is this a file category list?
-@link@ is this a link category list?
+`link` is this a link category list?
 Default: @article@.

 ## Examples